antimatter96/blog/content/post/the-practice-of-programming-4.md

 Study the numerology of failures

-Display output to localize your search.
-If
+Display output to localize your search

 Write self-checking code